Accessibility Infrastructure

 Reflection

-Build the testing protocol before remediation begins.
-We built the keyboard/screen reader validation process as we went.
-Starting with a defined protocol would have produced more consistent results and made the QA handoff cleaner — testing is not something you refine into correctness, it's something you specify upfront.
+Specify the testing protocol before remediation begins.
+We built the validation process as we went.
+A defined protocol from day one would have produced more consistent results and made QA handoff cleaner — testing is not something you refine into correctness, it's something you specify upfront.

 Instrument the governance model.
 We had no telemetry on author behavior before or after the changes.
 Before/after misconfiguration data would have made a stronger case for the architectural approach — and would have quantified the actual risk reduction, not just the violation count reduction.